aspose-words/Aspose.Words-Documentation/en/net/faq/_index.md

 This page contains answers to the most frequently asked questions.
 Please learn the current page – perhaps this will allow you to solve your problem quickly.

 If you have not found the answer to your question, you can ask on the support forum.
-For information on how to properly report your question or problem, see the ["Technical Support"](/words/net/technical-support/) page.
+For information on how to properly report your question or problem, see the [Technical Support](/words/net/technical-support/) page.

 {{% alert color="primary" %}}